chain4travel/bridged-camino/docs/index.md

-_Overrides ERC20 update to add blacklist and pause checks Checks msg.sender in addition to from/to to prevent blacklisted addresses from moving tokens via third-party mechanisms like transferFrom or contract interactions._
+_Overrides ERC20 update to add blacklist and pause checks Checks msg.sender in addition to from/to to prevent blacklisted addresses from moving tokens via third-party mechanisms like transferFrom or contract interactions.
+Allows burning even when paused (to == address(0)) to enable emergency supply reduction._

 #### Parameters